A Hybrid mmWave and Camera System for Long-Range Depth Imaging: 's Approach

-To find the spatial bounds (along x-y) of objects of interest, we perform state-of-the-art image segmentation which labels objects by their type and creates masks that capture the outline of these objects (see Fig.~\ref{fig:panoptic} for an example).
+\sssec{Image Segmentation: } To find the angular bounds of objects-of-interest, we perform state-of-the-art image segmentation which labels objects by their type and creates masks that capture the outline of these objects (see Fig.~\ref{fig:panoptic} for an example).
 We perform image segmentation using Detectron2 \cite{wu2019detectron2} trained with KITTI dataset.
-This model has been previously trained on several objects including cars, pedestrians and traffic signs in outdoor environments.
+This model has been previously trained on several objects including cars, persons and traffic signs in various environments.
 We use these types of objects as our primary test subjects without additional model tuning.
-This image segmentation combines the best of both worlds from semantic segmentation and instance segmentation, by providing a segmentation mask (outline), a semantic label for the mask and instance ID for each detected object as shown in Fig.~\ref{fig:panoptic}.
-The segmentation mask directly provides the spatial bounds and precise shape of the object along the x-y plane and is fed as a prior for mmWave specular beamforming in Sec.~\ref{sec:beamform} below.
+This image segmentation combines the best of both worlds from semantic segmentation and instance segmentation, by providing a segmentation mask (outline), a semantic label for the mask and instance ID for each detected semantic object as shown in Fig.~\ref{fig:panoptic}.
+This is vital as many of our scenes are in high clutter environments, which for example, in addition to a car of interest can have several other cars.
+The instance ID helps us isolate the car that we are interested in.
+The segmentation mask directly provides the angular bounds that is fed into radar processing pipeline to declutter the scene in Sec.~\ref{sec:depthestimation} below.